 Revaluation reserves include hedging reserve.
 Capital securities of EUR 200 million consists of EUR 200 million notional amount and EUR 3 million profit attributable to capital securities.
 At reporting date there is no obligation to pay the profit attributable to capital securities holders.
-EUR 56 million relates to cashflow.
+To enable dividend payments from current results, the Managing Board has decided to transfer an amount of EUR 1.1 billion from the share premium account to retained earnings per 31 December 2017.